harish-shivaram/shilly-jekyll/_posts/2007-04-09-eccentric-expatriates.md

 date: 2007-04-09
 layout: post
 Author: Hech
-excerpt: What some will do for green backs and green cards
+description: What some will do for green backs and green cards
 image: /images/blog/1948.jpg
 ---